 We will collect information from your relative / relative's medical notes about how they are doing, their vital signs, what blood tests and x-rays/scans they have had during their hospital stay, and the results of these.
-Depending on the group that they are in we may run additional tests to monitor the acid levels in their blood.
+Depending on the group that they are in we may run additional tests to monitor the acid levels in their blood or to monitor their respiratory rate and lung function.
 On days 2, 6 and 14, research blood samples may also be taken, to look at immune cells and markers in the blood.
 We will take a maximum of 30ml of blood (2 tablespoons).

 Day 28 and day 90 Follow-up (Telephone call or hospital visit): We will be asking you or your relative / friend (if they regained capacity) a few questions about their health and collecting data from their medical notes.
+We will also ask them to complete three short questionnaires regarding their mental health at both follow up visits and once when they start the trial.
+The questionnaires should not take more than 10 minutes to complete each time.
 If your relative / friend visits the hospital we may also take a further research blood sample and collect data from other clinical tests such as chest X-rays or lung function tests if they are performed as part of your relative / friend's standard of care.
+For women of child bearing age, pregnancy tests may be completed by their GP if the follow up assessment is completed by remotely (e.g. by telephone call).
+If they are unable to visit their GP, we will provide them with home urine pregnancy testing kits and ask them to carry out the test in their own home and the trial team will follow up for the result via email/phone.